 Think of your licence as a 'contract', or an agreement between you as a driver and the rest of society.
 Roads and Maritime Services and the NSW Police administer this contract on behalf of the people of NSW.

 Changes apply for L, P1 and P2 drivers - find out how this will affect you.
-Penalties for driver licence disqualification are changing in late 2017, to reduce unauthorised driving.
+Penalties for driver licence disqualification have changed to reduce unauthorised driving.
 Learners can now use one of three new apps to record, display and submit log book hours.

 Changes to the Graduated Licensing Scheme from 20 November 2017